-Risotto is an Italian style of cooking rice that, when properly done, will give you a bowl of creamy, filling goodness completely without the use of actual cream.
+Risotto is an Italian style of cooking rice that, when properly done, will give you a bowl of creamy goodness without the use of actual cream.
 What you do beyond cooking the rice is up to you.
 There are meaty risottos, mushroom risottos, seafood risotto, and any number of recipes that feature seasonal ingredients.
 This ramp risotto highlights the fresh green things of spring.

 Onions and garlic are the backbone of this dish.
 Specifically green onions and young garlic.
 Any sort of green onion works, from regular scallions to wild ramps, “lawn onions,” nodding onions, you name it.

 Fresh garlic, whether the pretty green garlic of earlier spring or what’s ripe now, which is fully formed garlic that has just been pulled from the ground.
 These fresh cloves are crunchy, and the flavor is warm, not biting or astringent, as old storage garlic can get.

 Beyond that, toss green things into this bowl of rice right at the end of cooking.
 Any green will do, but this is a good place for wild greens, like lamb’s quarters, dandelions, wild lettuce, amaranth, orache.
 But spinach is a good alternate, as are turnip, beet or mustard greens.
 Chard will work, but kale is too burly.

 My strong advice is to take your time when you cook the white parts of the onions, as well as the garlic.
 Slowly sweating the vegetables in butter helps them meld seamlessly into the rice.
 If you cook too fast, they will brown and discolor the risotto, or too short and they will be crunchy, which is off-putting.